undeMalum/portfolio/content/posts/marimo-overview/index.md

 > marimo is a reactive Python notebook: run a cell or interact with a UI element, and marimo automatically runs dependent cells (or marks them as stale), keeping code and outputs consistent. marimo notebooks are stored as pure Python (with first-class SQL support), executable as scripts, and deployable as apps.

-In this post, I’ll highlight how marimo solves three persistent Jupyter pain points: **execution order, git-friendliness, and reproducibility**.
+In this post, I’ll highlight how marimo solves three persistent Jupyter pain points: **hidden states, git-friendliness, and reproducibility**.
 Instead of just listing marimo’s features, we’ll examine _how_ these issues arise in Jupyter and then see how marimo tackles them differently.

 To make this concrete, I’ll use a simple, made-up example that mirrors a real-world workflow.
 This way, you can follow along step by step and clearly see the contrast.